Bardiel & Cortensor Router

 delegate_to_bardiel(task, policy="safe")Validation example:

-The Worker/Function sends:
+The Worker or Function sends:

 task payload

-optional policy hint (Fast/Safe/Oracle/Adaptive)
+optional policy hint (

 2) Bardiel → Cortensor Router